Juniper/terraform-provider-mist/docs/resources/org_setting.md

 Required:

 - `id` (String) ID of the `mist_nacidp`
-- `user_realms` (List of String) Which realm should trigger this IDP.
-User Realm is extracted from:
+- `user_realms` (List of String) User realms that select this identity provider
-  * Username-AVP (`mist.com` from john@mist.com)
-  * Cert CN

 Optional:

-- `exclude_realms` (List of String) When the IDP of mxedge_proxy type, exclude the following realms from proxying in addition to other valid home realms in this org
+- `exclude_realms` (List of String) When the IDP is `mxedge_proxy` type, realms excluded from proxying in addition to other valid home realms in this org

 <a id="nestedatt--mist_nac--mdm"></a>